alex-bellon/wikipedia/wikipedia.md

 [Golden angle](https://en.wikipedia.org/wiki/Golden_angle) - the smaller of the two angles created by sectioning the circumference of a circle according to the golden ratio; that is, into two arcs such that the ratio of the length of the larger arc to the length of the smaller arc is the same as the ratio of the full circumference to the length of the larger arc.

+[Polyomino](https://en.wikipedia.org/wiki/Polyomino) - a plane geometric figure formed by joining one or more equal squares edge to edge.
+It is a polyform whose cells are squares.
+It may be regarded as a finite subset of the regular square tiling with a connected interior.

 [Prince Rupert's Cube](https://en.m.wikipedia.org/wiki/Prince_Rupert%27s_cube) - is the largest cube that can pass through a hole cut through a unit cube, i.e. through a cube whose sides have length 1, without splitting the cube into two pieces.

 [Spherical polyhedron](https://en.wikipedia.org/wiki/Spherical_polyhedron) - a tiling of the sphere in which the surface is divided or partitioned by great arcs into bounded regions called spherical polygons.